Halibut En Papillote

 - 1 clove garlic, minced

-- at least two tablespoons of fresh herbs
+- 2 tablespoons of fresh herbs (thyme, rosemary, parsley)

 - Lay the fish filet down on a round of parchment.
 Sprinkle fish with salt and pepper.
 Lay lemon slices on top of each piece of halibut.
 Then, add a splash of white wine and olive oil.
-Finally, add fresh herbs and minced garlic.
+Finally, add minced garlic and fresh herbs.

 - Place the second round of parchment paper over the fish.
 Then, cinch the two rounds of parchment together by folding it over itself along the edges, creating a sealed packet.